google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 Blockly.blockRendering.register('custom_renderer', CustomRenderer);
 ```

-Now we need to override the method responsible for returning our `CustomMarkerSvg`.
+Now we need to override the method responsible for returning the drawer for markers and cursors.
 ```js
 CustomRenderer.prototype.makeMarkerDrawer = function(workspace, marker) {
   return new CustomMarkerSvg(workspace, this.getConstants(), marker);
 };
 ```

-To use your custom renderer, set the renderer property in the configuration struct in `playground.html`:
+Set the renderer property in the configuration struct in `playground.html` in order to use your custom renderer.
 ```js
 Blockly.inject('blocklyDiv', {
     renderer: 'custom_renderer'